observablehq/framework/docs/convert.md

 ## Secrets

-We recommend using the `.env` file to store your secrets (such as database passwords and API keys) in a central place outside of your checked-in code; see [Google Analytics](https://observablehq.observablehq.cloud/framework-example-google-analytics/) for an example.
+We recommend using a `.env` file with [dotenv](https://github.com/motdotla/dotenv) to store your secrets (such as database passwords and API keys) in a central place outside of your checked-in code; see our [Google Analytics dashboard](https://github.com/observablehq/framework/tree/main/examples/google-analytics/) example.